 Start by Selecting the Correct Focus Mode

 A good starting point for being able to freeze motion in photos is to select continuous focus.
-This is because the first challenge in being able to freeze images is to ensure that you are focusing on the correct part of the image.
+This is because the first challenge to freezing images is ensuring that you are focusing on the correct part of the image.

 Select Shutter Priority Mode

-When you are photographing anything that is moving, you won’t have time to change or adjust settings.
+When you are photographing a moving subject, you won’t have time to change or adjust settings.
 So choosing a semi-automatic mode makes life a little easier.
-By selecting shutter priority you can set your minimum shutter speed.
+By selecting shutter priority, you can set your minimum shutter speed.

 Most DSLR cameras will also allow you to select a maximum ISO.
-This is so that the camera doesn’t bump it up high to something like 6400.
+This is so that the camera doesn’t bump it up too high.

-You can, of course, use manual mode if you are confident in doing so.
+You can use manual mode if you are confident.
 Or if you are seeing repetitive action from the same place.

-If you are sitting in a grandstand and racing cars are driving past, then they will keep coming round.
+If you are sitting in a grandstand and racing cars are driving past, then they will keep coming around.
 Your settings shouldn’t change much from lap to lap.
-But to be safe I would always choose a semi-automatic mode such as shutter priority.
+But to be safe, I would always choose a semi-automatic mode such as shutter priority.

 Use a Fast Shutter Speed